ninja-build/ninja/HACKING.md

 Generally it's the [Google C++ coding style][], but in brief:

 * Function name are camelcase.
-* Member methods are camelcase, expect for trivial getters which are underscore separated.
+* Member methods are camelcase, except for trivial getters which are underscore separated.
 * Local variables are underscore separated.
 * Member variables are underscore separated and suffixed by an extra